-I am a PhD Candidate in the Information School at the University of Washington.
-I am advised by Jacob O. Wobbrock and Wanda Pratt.
-I am a member of DUB, and the MadLab.
+I am an Assistant Professor in the Department of Information Sciences and Technologies at the Rochester Institute of Technology.
 My research focuses on the design of technologies usable by people with disabilities.
 Specifically, I look at how we can improve accessible design to include social aspects of technology use.

 Shinohara, K., Bennett, C.L. and Wobbrock, J.O.
 (2016).
 How designing for users with and without disabilities shapes student design thinking.
 Proceedings of the ACM SIGACCESS Conference on Computers and Accessibility (ASSETS '16).
 Reno, Nevada (October 24-26, 2016).
 New York: ACM Press.
 ACM Digital Library

 Shinohara, K. and Wobbrock, J. O. (2016).
 Self-Conscious or Self-Confident?
 A Diary Study Conceptualizing the Social Accessibility of Assistive Technology.
 ACM Transactions on Accessible Computing (TACCESS) 8, 2: 1–31.
 ACM Digital Library

 [Best Paper Winner] Shinohara, K. and Wobbrock, J. O. (2011).
 In the shadow of misperception: assistive technology use and social interactions.
 Proceedings of the 2011 annual conference on Human factors in computing systems.
 Vancouver, BC, Canada, ACM, 705-714.
 ACM Digital Library

 Wobbrock, J. O., Shinohara, K. and Jansen, A. (2011).
 The effects of task dimensionality, endpoint deviation, throughput calculation, and experiment design on pointing measures and models.
 Proceedings of the 2011 annual conference on Human factors in computing systems.
 Vancouver, BC, Canada, ACM, 1639-1648.
 ACM Digital Library